If you’re short on time, this guide will help you discover the absolute best things to do in Puerto Vallarta.

 👉 Always Forget Something?
 Check out our Mexico packing checklist to make sure you bring everything you need!

-Casa 449 is a newer family-run restaurant whose managers trained as international chefs in some of the most expensive restaurants in Puerto Vallarta and Spain.
-The result of this is a menu based on local dishes, adding its own gourmet style that make each dish an experience that you will undoubtedly want to repeat daily.
+Casa 449 is a lesser-known family-run restaurant whose managers trained as international chefs in some of the most expensive restaurants in Puerto Vallarta and Spain.
+The result is a menu based on local dishes that adds a gourmet flair.

-Free Walking Tour
+Free Puerto Vallarta Walking Tour

 There are few things better to do in Puerto Vallarta than walking around the city and appreciating it from every angle.
-That is why I think it is an unmissable opportunity to go on one of the free tours in Puerto Vallarta organized by the Secretary of Tourism of Puerto Vallarta.
+That is why I think it’s an awesome idea to go on one of the free tours in Puerto Vallarta organized by the Secretary of Tourism of Puerto Vallarta.

 👉 Information: Walking tours are on Tuesdays, Wednesdays at 9 am and 12pm, also on Saturdays at 9 am.
 No prior reservation is required and the meeting point is at the Municipal Tourism office in the Old City Hall building in Old Town Puerto Vallarta, between the Church of Our Lady of Guadalupe and the Plaza de Armas.
 For more information, see here.